froohoo/RoboND-Rover-Project/README.md

 It is desirable to have a reference frame that puts the rover at the center of the coordinate system in many scenarios especially with respect to making navigation decisions.
 To that end, a pair of functions that takes in the x and y coordinates of the navigable pixels and transforms the coordinates to rover- centric was developed.
 Two functions are used because in addition to transforming the coordinate system to a rover-centric one the function also converts the source image from a 160x320 binary array to a list of x, and and list of y coordinates that correlate the nonzero pixels in that array.
 By breaking these tasks apart, I was able to re-use the coordinate transformation portion for the contours as well.

+***Converting rover centric to world reference frame**

+Ultimately, the feed from the rover telemetry camera needs to be overlayed / added to a fixed ground map that rationalizes the rovers current position and yaw.
+This will ensure the rover centric map is stitched together correctly as the rover explores the environment.
+To do this, a  coordinate system rotation, translation, and scaling is performed on the rover-centric polar coordinats such that the rovers current POV is correctly mapped to the fixed world frame.
+This requires pulling in the rover telemetry readings for yaw, and world position as the global refernce points.

+Once the pixel list in world cordinates is determined, the obvious next step would be to update the world map.
+However, it became obvous early on that the rover is subject to a lot of tilting and yawing motion as it accelerates, decelerates, turns and encounters obstacles.
+Since the camera is fixed to the front of the rover, this results in pixels being mapped to their wrong locations in world coordinates.
+As a thought experiment, one can imagine what would happen if the rover tilted forward so far that the camera could see nothing but navigable terrain (canyon floor) with the walls being outside of view.
+The resulting 'completely navigable' image returned by the rover would be mapped to the world map as navigable area since rover orientation is not being accounted for.
+A sophisticated approach would be to use the roll and pitch of the rover to influence the transformations and adjust on the fly to account for them.
+Instead of this, a simpler approach was taken which disregards mapping data when the pitch and yaw are out of tolerance for quality mapping data.

 ***Converting rover centric coordinates to polar coordinates***

-Since the rover navigation will be done in large part by determining the azimuth to the best navigable terrain or the wall boundary, it is useful to have the rover centric coordinates in polar form rather than cartestian.
-This was accomplished using trigonometric relations for conversion as shown below in the code:
+Since the rover navigation will be done in large part by determining the azimuth to the best navigable terrain and the wall boundary, it is useful to have the rover centric coordinates in polar form rather than cartestian.
+This was accomplished using trigonometric relations for conversion as shown below in the code.
+As part of the basic project requirements, conversion is done on the cartesian pixel sets for the color threshed canyon floor pixels, the wall/floor boundary contour pixels, and the gold sample pixels:

 9:46:40

-***Converting rover centric to world reference frame**

-Ultimately, the feed from the rover telemetry camera needs to be overlayed / added to a fixed ground map that rationalizes the rovers current position and yaw.
-This will ensrure that the rover's map is stitched together correctly as the rover explores the environment.
-To do this, a  coordinate system rotation, translation, and scaling is performed such that the rovers current POV is correctly mapped to the fixed world frame.